Sal Iacono: Podcasts

-Iacono is a regular guest on The Bill Simmons Podcast.
-"Cousin Sal" picks the lines for the next weeks NFL games, defends the Dallas Cowboys, and talks about sports and sports betting with Bill.
-Sal also joined the Adam Carolla Podcast on Mondays during the 2010 NFL season to discuss the previous Sunday's NFL action.
-In May 2017, Iacono became host of the 'Against All Odds' gambling podcast, part of Simmons's Ringer Podcast Network.
+Iacono (as Cousin Sal) is a regular guest on The Bill Simmons Podcast, appearing on Sunday night episodes during the NFL season.
+The duo humorously recaps the day's games and competes in predicting the spreads for the next week's slate during the "Guess the Lines" segment.
+Iacono also joined the Adam Carolla Podcast on Mondays during the 2010 NFL season to discuss the previous day's games.

+In May 2017, Iacono became host of the Against All Odds gambling podcast, part of Simmons' Ringer Podcast Network.
+The final episode was released on August 13, 2025, with Iacono announcing that the podcast had been cancelled by The Ringer.

-In July 2020 Iacono debuted a new podcast called Extra Points with his friend Dave Dameshek as part of a newly formed sports gambling media company of the same name founded by Iacono.
+In July 2020, Iacono debuted a new podcast called Extra Points with his friend Dave Dameshek as part of a newly formed sports gambling media company of the same name founded by Iacono.

 Writing

-Along with his appearances on Bill Simmons's podcast, Sal was also a regular columnist on Grantland.com, which was a sports and pop culture website formerly run by Simmons.
+Along with his appearances on Bill Simmons' podcast, Sal was also a regular columnist on Grantland.com, which was a sports and pop culture website formerly run by Simmons.

 His book, You Can't Lose Them All was released in early 2021.

 Fox Sports

-Sal is an analyst on Fox sports gambling show Fox Bet Live.
-Its series premier was on September 10, 2018.
+Iacono was an analyst on the Fox Sports gambling show, Fox Bet Live from 2018 until its cancellation.

-In 2002, Sal was a guest prognosticator with his cousin Jimmy Kimmel on FOX NFL Sunday.
-In addition, starting in 2019 for FOX NFL Thursday, Sal will be the prognosticator.
-Kimmel has also made a guest appearance on it.
+In 2002, Sal was a guest prognosticator with his cousin Jimmy Kimmel on Fox NFL Sunday.
+Starting in 2019, Iacono was the prognosticator for Fox NFL Thursday.

 Personal life

-Iacono currently resides near Los Angeles with his wife, Melissa, and three sons, Archie, Jack, and Harrison (aka Harriso).
+Iacono lives near Los Angeles with his wife, Melissa, and three sons.
+He has been a diehard Dallas Cowboys fan since he was a child, after his father brought him a jacket bearing the team's logo following a work trip.